Check out our James McAvoy photo gallery.

 In 2007, he starred in the critically acclaimed Atonement with Keira Knightley.

 As time progresses, we'll have more info about James McAvoy here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.